DilshadAli-11/HopeToSkill-demo/README.md

 # HopeToSkill-demo
-Hope to skill is modern platform to teach people AI
+Hope to skill is modern platform to teach AI
+Author: Dilshad Ali